-zgoubi provides models for the simulation of space charge effects.
-This capability has been first developped in the context of a PhD work regarding fixed field ring proton driver design studies and accelerator-driven subcritical reactor applications.
-This section of the guide is essentially drawn from that PhD dissertation [36, 38], which can be referred to for additional details - the document provides benchmarking proofs in both KV and Gaussian density models (see below), including bunch transport in a drift, transport in a beam line, bunch tracking in an FFAG ring represented using either zgoubi's FFAG keyword or magnetic field maps.
+Zgoubi provides two models for the simulation of space charge effects: KV (effect of space is linear), and Gaussian (non linear).
+This capability has been first developed in the context of a PhD work regarding FFAG proton driver design studies and accelerator-driven subcritical reactor applications.
+This section of the guide is essentially drawn from there [38, 40], which can be referred to for additional details - the document provides benchmarking proofs in both KV and Gaussian density models, including bunch transport in a drift, transport in a beam line, bunch tracking in an FFAG ring represented using either zgoubi's FFAG keyword or magnetic field maps.
+Some of these benchmarking simulations are also part of zgoubi source-forge package, at